 Color Mixing and Transferring

 Water is great for sensory fun.
-When my boys were young we had a color mixing set from For Small Hands.
+When my boys were young we had a color mixing set from a Montessori catalog.
 They LOVED it and it kept their attention for a long time.

 This color activity teaches a lot more than just colors.
 It lets your child gain fine motor skills and let’s them explore how to create new colors by mixing.